stacycurl/pimpathon/Documentation.md

 ## Frills

 The aim of frills is to pimp everything else.
-You can use it (when it has been published) by including the following:
+You can use it by including the following:

 ```libraryDependencies += "com.github.stacycurl" %% "pimpathon-frills" % "1.4.0" intransitive()```